mckennapsean/dissertation/chapters/intro.md

 The design activity framework was initially formulated from a collaborative effort between designers, a psychologist, and visualization experts [@McKenna2014].
 As a multidisciplinary team, we struggled to utilize existing design process models to capture the complex methods we utilized in a project and how they connected to each other.
-As a result, we identified the core concept of a design activity: a group of actions a visualization designer takes to work towards a specific outcome or set of outcomes [@McKenna2014].
+As a result, we identified the core concept of a design activity: a group of actions a visualization designer takes to work towards a specific artifact or set of artifacts [@McKenna2014].
 There are different kinds of design activities: e.g. understand, ideate, make, or deploy.
-Each activity has a basic structure composed of: a motivation, methods, and outcomes.
+Each activity has a basic structure composed of: a motivation, methods, and artifacts.
-The motivation is the specific purpose behind the methods and actions; this is intricately connected to the outcomes: the specific, unique results of a design activity such as a prototype, sketch, domain characterization, or data abstraction.
+The motivation is the specific purpose behind the methods and actions; this is intricately connected to the artifacts: the specific, unique results of a design activity such as a prototype, sketch, domain characterization, or data abstraction.
-We achieve design artifacts or outcomes through the use of design methods, which can be either generative or evaluative (or both) in nature.
+We achieve design artifacts through the use of design methods, which can be either generative or evaluative (or both) in nature.
 The design activity framework supports many flexible and iterative combinations of design activities to support the full range of possible design processes, including those from all of our case studies.
-Through these case studies, we extended our framework by reflecting on how to evaluate the effectiveness of design methods, clarified the role of design outcomes as research contributions, and identified additional related activities for research, design, and development that connect to existing models across a variety of fields.
+Through these case studies, we extended our framework by reflecting on how to evaluate the effectiveness of design methods, clarified the role of design artifacts as research contributions, and identified additional related activities for research, design, and development that connect to existing models across a variety of fields.
 We found the design activity framework as a useful methodology for conducting user-centered problem-driven visualization design, and we validate its usefulness and utility by discussing and reflecting on this framework through a series of case studies for cyber security and biology.